 Whether you are passionate about supporting a particular issue or geography, or choose to become a member of the Innovators, a group of visionary philanthropists, your support will truly create lasting change for those who need it most.

 - We deliver.
 To date we have created 12 new treatments for 6 deadly diseases.
-Our malaria treatments have been used by more than 500 million patients; and we recently introduced a ground-breaking novel drug for sleeping sickness, a deadly disease spread by the tsetse fly in central Africa, an innovation which means it should be possible to eliminate sleeping sickness altogether.
+Our malaria treatments have been used by more than 500 million patients; and we recently introduced recent articles.

 - We work hand in hand with our founding partners: Médecins Sans Frontières, the World Health Organization, Institut Pasteur, Indian Council of Medical Research, the Oswaldo Cruz Foundation in Brazil, the Kenyan Medical Research Institute, and the Malaysian Ministry of Health.

 - We advocate for voices that are not well heard.
 We work with national health ministries, global and regional bodies, civil society, and other groups to build the case for accessible treatments for neglected population groups.

 - We support innovation and build expertise in low- and middle-income countries through our work with researchers and our clinical trials run in low-resource settings.